-Cost sharing is applied starting on the first day of admission and does not include the date of discharge.
+Copayment is applied starting on the first day of admission and does not include the day of discharge.

-Inpatient mental health care

-Covered services include mental health care services that require a hospital stay.
-Our plan covers up to 190 days in a lifetime for inpatient services in a psychiatric hospital.
-The 190-day limit does not apply to inpatient mental health services provided in a psychiatric unit of a general hospital.
-You pay a \$1,340 deductible for days 1-60 of each benefit period

-You pay a \$335 coinsurance per day for days 61-90 of each benefit period

-You pay a \$670 coinsurance per lifetime reserve day after day 90 for each benefit period up to 60 days over your lifetimeThese are 2018 cost sharing amounts and may change for 2019.
-Signature Advantage (HMO SNP) will provide updated rates as soon as they are released.

-A benefit period begins the day you're admitted as an inpatient in a hospital or SNF.
+What you must pay when Services that are covered for you you get these services Inpatient mental health care In Network: Covered services include mental health care services that require a hospital stay.
+Our Plan covers up to the 190-day lifetime limit Prior Authorization for inpatient services in a psychiatric hospital.
+The 190-day limit Required does not apply to inpatient mental health services provided in a psychiatric unit of a general hospital.
+You pay \$0 per day copayment for days 1-7.
+You pay \$250 per day copayment for days 8 - 90.
+You pay a \$682 coinsurance per lifetime reserve day after day 90 for each benefit period up to 60 days over your lifetime A benefit period begins the day you're admitted as an inpatient in a hospital or SNF.
 The benefit period ends when you haven't received any inpatient hospital care (or skilled care in a SNF) for 60 days in a row.
 If you go into a hospital or SNF after one benefit period has ended, a new benefit period begins.
 You must pay the inpatient hospital deductible for each benefit period.
-There's no limit to the number of benefit periods.
+There's no limit to the number of benefit periods during the plan year.